 Star Driver gave me a case of Acute Anime Burnout.
 The person that told me to watch Star Driver had the audacity to compare it to Gurren Lagann.
 This was probably the same asshole that told me Shiki was good.
 I’ve erased all memories of this show from my mind, but I know that it was months before I was ready to watch anime again.

 Mazinkaiser SKL was my Anime Secret Santa pick for 2011.
 I have a surprise for you — I never finished watching it.
-Inexplicably, because I fucking loved the original Mazinkaiser.
+Inexplicably, because I fucking love the original Mazinkaiser.

 You wanna know something I did watch that came out in 2010?
 It wasn’t until 2012, but I watched the fuck out of it.
 And I liked it.